 - Environmental and Social Staff in the NRPB.
-The NRPB has hired an Environmental Safeguards Officer and is in the process of hiring a Social Safeguards Officer.
-The specialists will assist the NRPB on issues related to the management of the environmental and social safeguards, supervise the contractors for small works, and oversee the Construction Supervision Consultant (CSC) and contractors for major works.
-The Specialists will compile quarterly monitoring reports on ESMP compliance, to be sent to the Project Director and shared with the World Bank, throughout the construction period. - ESMP Consultants.
+The NRPB has engaged three Environmental Safeguards Specialists and two Social Safeguards Specialists.
+The specialists will assist the NRPB on issues related to the management of the environmental and social safeguards, supervise the contractors for small works, and oversee the applicable E&S staff of the Construction Supervision Consultant (CSC) and contractors for moderate, major works.
+For Major works the Specialists will compile quarterly monitoring reports on ESMP compliance, to be sent to the Project Manager and shared with the World Bank, throughout the construction period. - ESMP Consultants.
 The NRPB will procure services of a consulting firm for preparation of specific ESMPs and ARAPs when applicable. - Design Engineering Consultant: The Design Engineering Consultant will be responsible for the preparation of detailed designs and bidding documents for the subcomponents.
-Environmental and Social safeguards Officer of NRPB and CSC will be responsible for ensuring the incorporation of environmental and social requirements in the bidding documents. - Construction Supervision Consultant (CSC).
+Environmental and Social safeguards Officer of NRPB and CSC will be responsible for ensuring the incorporation of environmental and social requirements in the bidding documents.

+- Construction Supervision Consultant (CSC).
 The CSC will ensure adherence to the design parameters including quality requirements, as well as all ESMP measures related to construction.
-CSC will consist of adequate Environmental and Social Safeguards Officers.

-- Contractors: Contractors will also have adequate environmental, health and safety specialists to implement the environmental and social management plans of the ESMP. - Monitoring and Evaluation Consultants (M&E Consultants).
+CSC will consist of adequate Environmental and Social Safeguards Officers. - Contractors: Contractors will also have adequate environmental, health and safety specialists to implement the environmental and social management plans of the ESMP. - Monitoring and Evaluation Consultants (M&E Consultants).
 The NRPB will also engage an independent organization to carry out third-party monitoring, including environmental and social aspects, during project implementation.